 Once an egg is fertilised, it implants itself into a woman’s uterine lining.
 This can cause implantation bleeding which sometimes feels a bit like a dodgy period – right down to the cramps.
 (Hello!
 It isn’t a period!)

 Hormonal changes officially hit boobs after Week Four of pregnancy, but anecdotally many women notice these changes sooner.
 Breasts continue to change right through pregnancy, too, so this is the beginning of a long period of adjustment!

 Again, hormonal changes are responsible for the misleadingly named morning sickness, which can occur at any time of the day.
 Experts recommend eating dry crackers before getting out of bed, keeping fluids up and seeking help from a doctor if symptoms just won’t abate.

 4. Missed period

-Everybody knows this pregnancy sign and it happens in the very early weeks after conception, sometimes signalling excitement (or conversely panic.)
+Everybody knows this pregnancy sign and it happens in the very early weeks after conception, sometimes signalling excitement (or conversely, mild panic.)

 MORE Signs of Pregnancy